random trip report

 Back to condo, rest and shower.
-Research on brewpubs.
-End up going to Smokin' Daves (because of the name).
-Recommended.
+We research on brewpubs and end up going to Smokin' Daves (because of the name).
+Recommended; good IPAs.

 No rain forecast, so we sleep in a little.
 We drive to Longs Peak trailhead and hike to Estes Cone (6.2 miles, 1900').

 I'm feeling lethargic and lag behind the others.

 A park ranger and video cameraman stop us on the trail and interview us for some kind of park documentary.
 We say good things but in retrospective should have said bad things (too damn many people already).
 The cameraman tells us his son went to Wesleyan and got in trouble for sexual misconduct.
 TMI.

 The last mile is nice and steep; no switchbacks.

 We chat with a pair of precocious sisters, 7 and 10, near the summit.
 One of them has a Yale T-shirt.
 There's a small scramble to get to the summit, which has impressive 360 degree views.

 Gedye needs more exercise, so he runs down via a longer route to Lily Lake, where we pick him up later.

 Ron and I have a leisurely walk back and discuss the sociology of open-source projects.